Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Iowa State vs. Oklahoma State College Football Odds, Plays and Insights

-A pair of the nation's strongest run defenses square off when the Iowa State Cyclones (4-2, 0-0 Big 12) bring college football's 14th-ranked rushing defense into a matchup with the No. 8 Oklahoma State Cowboys (6-0, 0-0 Big 12), who have the No. 15 rushing defense, on Saturday, October 23, 2021.
-The Cyclones are 7-point favorites.
-The point total for the contest is set at 47.
+The Iowa State Cyclones (4-2, 0-0 Big 12) are 7-point favorites at home at Jack Trice Stadium against the No. 8 Oklahoma State Cowboys (6-0, 0-0 Big 12) on Saturday, October 23, 2021.
+Both squads have stout rush defenses, with the Cyclones 14th against the run in the nation, and the Cowboys 15th defending the running game.
+The point total is 47 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.